 Canned foods that contain high amounts of acid only have around a year to a year and a half of shelf life.

-Low acidic food includes canned meats, canned fish, soups and vegetables.
+Low-acidic food includes canned meats, canned fish, soups, and vegetables.
 On most of these cans, you will notice that the USDA recommends its shelf life right around 2 to 5 years.

 If you properly store your canned foods, they can last even longer than that.
-There are many cases where properly stored canned foods can extend the life of the food for several decades, and we’ll get to them in a second.
+There are many cases where properly stored canned foods can extend the life of the food for several years, and we’ll get to them in a second.

-Homemade Canned Food
+Home Food Preservation Canned Food

 There’s a general rule in determining how long homemade canned food is good.
 It’s best to eat homemade canned foods within a year of canning them.